 For example, Staff Bulletin would be a document and January would be an version that sits within.

 The folder name for your document forms part of the web address for your document, e.g. view.pagetiger.com/DocumentName/VersionName.

-All issues are stored within a publication.
+All versions are stored within a document.

 A document created in TigerDesigner used as a blueprint for future designs.
 Templates can be used to create more documents with certain elements being locked down to prevent unwanted editing.
 Templates will copy interactive content from their original, however, this interactivity will need to be edited.

 There are two categories of editable template available; Editable Templates which are public (available to all PageTiger users) and My Editable Templates which belong to your account.

 When an version is published, it is live and available to your readership.

 Interactive features that animate based on the reader’s interaction.
 Interactivity can be used to fulfill a number of jobs that a vanilla page-turning PDF file can’t achieve.

 Interactive functions are carried out by modules.
 Modules are added using the interactivity editor and placed on top of the pages.
 When the version is loaded, the reader sees clickable and/or animated areas with which they can interact.